-To celebrate the 100th birthday of the great Jack Kerouac on March 12, 2022, I’m putting up this essay that I wrote for Creative Loafing in Charlotte, North Carolina, back in 2013.
+To celebrate the 100th birthday of Jack Kerouac on March 12, 2022, I’m putting up this essay that I wrote for Creative Loafing in Charlotte, North Carolina, back in 2013.
 It’s a sweet story involving the wonderful kleptomaniac daughter of my ex-wife Tarrah.
 Today, I’m missing one Jack Kerouac sweatshirt and one Ramones T-shirt.
 And I couldn’t be happier about it.

 ‘Behind us lay the whole of America’

 By Mark Kemp, Creative Loafing, April 2, 2013

 I realized that Jack Kerouac had made his transition to yet another generation of college students when I noticed something missing from my closet after the holiday break in January.
 The old grey Kerouac sweatshirt that dated back to my own college years in the early ’80s was nowhere to be found.

 “Your daughter headed back to school this morning,” my fiancée, Tarrah, said with a guilty smile.
 She was referring to her daughter, Amber, who will soon be my stepdaughter.
 Amber is Tarrah’s daughter when the two of them are cuddled on the couch together watching RuPaul’s Drag Race on the Logo Network; she’s my daughter when she “borrows” our cool “vintage” clothing or turns us on to some new adventurous indie band.